 Fixed Wireless Broadband

-In September 2020 the Combined Authority signed a third contract, as part of the SFWY&Y programme, with a new partner, Quickline.
-This is to bring superfast broadband to rural locations that are very costly to reach by FTTC or FTTP technologies.
+In September 2020 the Combined Authority signed a third contract, as part of the SFWY&Y programme, with a new partner, Quickline Communications Ltd. This was to bring superfast broadband to rural locations that are very costly to reach by FTTC or FTTP technologies.

-Public funding for this project was in place until 30th June 2022 with the remainder of the delivery being undertaken by the supplier at their cost up to 30th June 2023.
+Public funding for this project was in place until 30th June 2022 with the remainder of the delivery being undertaken through private funding from the supplier up to 30th June 2023.

-The programme funding comes from private and public sources. £6.89m is being provided by DEFRA / EAFRD and £1.46m from the Supplier.
-The Combined Authority are working with Quickline to install new masts and transmitters around our region.
+Just under £3m was provided by DEFRA / EAFRD plus contributions from the Supplier and Local Authorities.
+The Combined Authority have been working with Quickline to install new masts and transmitters around our region.
 Existing structures will also be utilised, where feasible, to minimise impact.
 This is a very exciting prospect for more remote areas as it helps to address some of the current inequalities that exist there.
 It should no longer be the case that residents and businesses in rural locations have to compromise between location and connectivity.